Mature Masculine

 Grounded: Rooted in something deeper than quick results.

 Real patience feels like tending a garden.
-We do our part and leave the rest to forces we can't control.
+We do our part and leave the rest to forces beyond our control.

 Cultivating Patience